 While riding on a cable car is one of those iconic experiences that belongs on everybody’s San Francisco bucket list, most visitors flock to the Powell-Hyde and Powell-Mason lines, which runs between the tourist hotspots of Union Square and Fisherman’s Wharf.

-Many people forget that there is a second cable car line – the California Street line, which starts in the Financial District just outside the Embarcadero BART station, and goes through Chinatown and Nob Hill, ending on Van Ness Street.
+Many people forget that there is a second cable car line – the California Street line.
+This line starts in the Financial District just outside the Embarcadero BART station, and goes through Chinatown and Nob Hill, ending on Van Ness Street.

 Not only is the California Street line much less crowded (meaning you’ll avoid those super long waits), the views are arguably better because you’ll be riding along one of the hilliest streets in the city.